dwarfered/conditional-access-for-zero-trust/README.md

 <small>*This collection is a work in progress*.</small>

+### Internals

-### CA200-Internals-BaseProtection-AllApps-AnyPlatform-CompliantorAADHJ
+#### CA200-Internals-BaseProtection-AllApps-AnyPlatform-CompliantorAADHJ
 Internals require a Compliant or Domain-Joined Device.

-### CA201-Internals-IdentityProtection-AllApps-AnyPlatform-CombinedRegistration
+#### CA201-Internals-IdentityProtection-AllApps-AnyPlatform-CombinedRegistration
 Internals performing Security registration (ie. MFA enrollment) require a Compliant or Domain-Joined Device.

-### CA202-Internals-IdentityProtection-AllApps-AnyPlatform-MFAandPWDforHighUserRisk
+#### CA202-Internals-IdentityProtection-AllApps-AnyPlatform-MFAandPWDforHighUserRisk
 Internals with High User Risk must perform MFA and change their password.

-### CA203-Internals-IdentityProtection-AllApps-AnyPlatform-MFAforHighSignInRisk
+#### CA203-Internals-IdentityProtection-AllApps-AnyPlatform-MFAforHighSignInRisk
 Internals with High Sign-In Risk must perform MFA.

-### CA204-Internals-IdentityProtection-AllApps-AnyPlatform-BlockLegacyAuth
+#### CA204-Internals-IdentityProtection-AllApps-AnyPlatform-BlockLegacyAuth
 Internals are blocked from Legacy Authentication methods.

-### CA205-Internals-AppProtection-MicrosoftIntuneEnrollment-AnyPlatform-MFA
+#### CA205-Internals-AppProtection-MicrosoftIntuneEnrollment-AnyPlatform-MFA
 Internals must perform MFA to enroll a device.

-### CA206-Internals-DataandAppProtection-Office365-iOSorAndroid-ClientAppORAPP
+#### CA206-Internals-DataandAppProtection-Office365-iOSorAndroid-ClientAppORAPP
 Internals accessing Office 365 from iOS or Android must use an Approved App or an App Protection Policy.

-### CA207-Internals-AttackSurfaceReduction-AllApps-AnyPlatform-BlockUnknownPlatforms
+#### CA207-Internals-AttackSurfaceReduction-AllApps-AnyPlatform-BlockUnknownPlatforms
 Internals on unknown platforms are blocked.

+### Guests

-### CA400-Guests-BaseProtection-AllApps-AnyPlatform-MFA
+#### CA400-Guests-BaseProtection-AllApps-AnyPlatform-MFA
 Guests must perform MFA.

-### CA402-Guests-IdentityProtection-AllApps-AnyPlatform-MFAforMediumandHighUserandSignInRisk
+#### CA402-Guests-IdentityProtection-AllApps-AnyPlatform-MFAforMediumandHighUserandSignInRisk
 Guests with Medium or High Risk must always perform MFA.

-### CA403-Guests-IdentityProtection-AllApps-AnyPlatform-BlockLegacyAuth
+#### CA403-Guests-IdentityProtection-AllApps-AnyPlatform-BlockLegacyAuth
 Guests are blocked from Legacy Authentication methods.

-### CA406-Guests-DataProtection-AllApps-AnyPlatform-SignInSessionPolicy
+#### CA406-Guests-DataProtection-AllApps-AnyPlatform-SignInSessionPolicy
 Guests have a limited Sign-In Session.

+### Workload Identities

+#### CA900-WorkloadIdentities-BaseProtection-AllApps-AnyPlatform-BlockUntrustedLocations
+Workload Identities in untrusted locations are blocked.

+#### CA901-WorkloadIdentities-BaseProtection-AllApps-AnyPlatform-BlockHighRisk
+Workload Identities with High Risk are blocked.